vast-data/vastdb_nifi/README.md

 - **ImportVastDB**: Imports parquet files from Vast S3
 - **PutVastDB**: Writes Parquet or JSON data to a Vast DataBase Table

+Detailed documenation for the processors can be found [here](./docs/PROCESSORS.md)

 **Features**

-- automatic database schema and table creation
+- Automatic database schema creation and table creation
-- automatic table schema discovery and table evolution
+- Automatic table schema discovery and table evolution

 ## Installation